 4 credit hours

-Prerequisites: AD 303 or concurrent enrollment, AD 317A or AD317B or instructor’s permission.
+Prerequisite: AD 303 or concurrent enrollment, AD 317A or AD317B or instructor’s permission.

 Design and implementation of individual advanced projects while gaining knowledge of professional practices within the photographic field.